-SIGNIFICANT a.
-In regard to wetland s and Areas of Natural and Scientific Interest , an area identified as provincially significant by the Ontario Ministry of Natural Resources using evaluation procedures established by the Province, as amended from time to time; b.
-In regard to the habitat of endangered and threatened species , means the habitat, as approved by the Ontario Ministry of Natural Resources, that is necessary for the maintenance, survival, and/or the recovery of naturally occurring or reintroduced populations of endangered species or threatened species, and where those areas of occurrence are occupied or habitually occupied by the species during all or any part(s) of its life cycle; c.
-In regard to woodland s, an area which is ecologically important in terms of features such as species composition, age of trees and stand history; functionally important due to its contribution to the broader landscape because of its location, size or due to the amount of forest cover in the planning area; economically important due to site quality, species composition, or past management history; or an area that meets any one of the criteria in policy 2.2.40 of the York Region Official Plan; and d.
+- a.
+In regard to wetlands and Areas of Natural and Scientific Interest, an area identified as provincially significant by the Ontario Ministry of Natural Resources using evaluation procedures established by the Province, as amended from time to time; - b.
+In regard to the habitat of endangered and threatened species, means the habitat, as approved by the Ontario Ministry of Natural Resources, that is necessary for the maintenance, survival, and/or the recovery of naturally occurring or reintroduced populations of endangered species or threatened species, and where those areas of occurrence are occupied or habitually occupied by the species during all or any part(s) of its life cycle; - c.
+In regard to woodlands, an area which is ecologically important in terms of features such as species composition, age of trees and stand history; functionally important due to its contribution to the broader landscape because of its location, size or due to the amount of forest cover in the planning area; economically important due to site quality, species composition, or past management history; or an area that meets any one of the criteria in policy 2.2.40 of the York Region Official Plan; and - d.
 In regard to other features and areas in policy 2.1 of the Provincial Policy Statement, ecologically important in terms of features, functions, representation or amount, and contributing to the quality and diversity of an identifiable geographic area or natural heritage system.
-SIGNIFICANT DEVELOPMENT A development with 100 or more residential dwelling units or a total gross floor area of all uses of 12,500 m2 or greater.
-SIGNIFICANT WILDLIFE HABITAT Areas where plants, animals and other organisms live, and find adequate amounts of food, water, shelter and space needed to sustain their populations.
-Specific wildlife habitats of concern may include areas where species concentrate at a vulnerable point in their annual or life cycle; and areas which are important to migratory or non-migratory species.
-These areas are ecologically important in terms of features, functions, representation or amount, and contribute to the quality and diversity of an identifiable geographic area or natural heritage system.
-The Provincial Significant wildlife habitat Technical Guide should be referenced to determine significant wildlife habitat.